 Stay in touch with GOP state legislators representing our area (click links below):

 “Three years ago, we launched the great American comeback.
 Tonight, I stand before you to share the incredible results.
 Jobs are booming, incomes are soaring, poverty is plummeting, crime is falling, confidence is surging, and our country is thriving and highly respected again.”

 – President Donald J. Trump, 2020 State of The Union Address

 Watch last week’s State of the Union address HERE.

-Stay in touch with GOP members of Congress representing our area at these links:
+Stay in touch with GOP members of Congress representing our area (click links below):